Garden of Dreams: History

 Located in Kaiser Mahal which is across the street from the former Royal Palace at the entrance to the Thamel tourist area, the Garden was made famous as the Garden of Six Seasons created for Field Marshal Kaiser Sumsher Rana (1892–1964), in early 1920.
 The Garden, which featured a design inspired by the Edwardian style, was considered one of the most sophisticated private gardens of that time.
 Landscape architect Kishore Narshingh, designer of Singha Durbar and architect to Shumsher's father, the Maharaja, designed and supervised the construction of the Garden of Dreams.

 Within the Garden walls are pavilions, fountains, decorative garden furniture, and European-inspired features such as verandas, pergolas, balustrades, urns, and birdhouses.
 Each of the six pavilions, which provide the Garden's architectural framework, is dedicated to one of the six seasons in Nepal.
 After the death of Kaiser Sumsher, the garden was handed over to the government of Nepal, but it was not properly managed for decades.
 Today, only half of the original garden remains.

 Renovations, 2000-2007

 After decades of neglect resulting in crumbling pavilions, overgrown paths and loss of the subtropical flora, restorations were undertaken between 2000 and 2007 with the support of Austrian Development Aid (the Austrian Government) in collaboration with the Nepal Ministry of Education.
 Implemented by Eco Himal. the renovation project has become a model project for the sustainable development of other historic sites.
 The garden, in its design and literary allusions, is linked to the collections of books about gardening, architecture, and literature, in Kaiser Shumsher's library.
+The work was led by the Austrian restoration architect Götz Hagmüller.
 With the restoration now complete, the garden has also been updated with the addition of modern facilities as well.
-In its reformed state it provides an oasis of peace and tranquility within the urban bustle of Kathmandu, and continues to be a tourist landmark.
+In its reformed state, it provides an oasis of peace and tranquility within the urban bustle of Kathmandu and continues to be a tourist landmark.